rwynn/monstache-site/src/config.md

 boolean (default false)

-When file-highlighting is true monstache will enable the ability to return highlighted keywords in the extracted text of files for queries on files which were indexed in elasticsearch from gridfs.
+When file-highlighting is true monstache will enable the ability to return highlighted keywords in the extracted text of files for queries on files which were indexed in Elasticsearch from gridfs.

 ## verbose

 boolean (default false)

-When verbose is true monstache with enable debug logging including a trace of requests to elasticsearch
+When verbose is true monstache with enable debug logging including a trace of requests to Elasticsearch

 ## elasticsearch-user